kpacha/mesos-influxdb-collector/README.md

 ### HAProxy

-Optionsl.
+Optional.
 If you want to also collect the HAProxy stats, add a `haproxy` section to your config file

 ```
    "haproxy":{